jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Was humanity ever so hamstrung?

 Did ideology control economics the same way religion once did politics?
 Were people loyal to their personalities instead of their achievements?
-Could someone interfere with a worker's evolution and call themselves a boss; and not an antagonist who never faced a worker's or customer's review?
+Could someone interfere with a worker's evolution and call themselves a boss and not an antagonist who never faced a worker's or customer's review?
 Why were there so many currencies instead of using Nature's currency?
-Would teachers demand their students not use the latest technology because those teachers wanted safe jobs for life based on ancient technology?
+Would teachers demand that their students not use the latest technology because those teachers wanted safe jobs for life based on ancient technology?
 Would a person own a tool and not be allowed to repair it?

 Understanding how regular people responded to their evolution being held back is even more confusing.
 They would watch ideological stories on a screen and call that politics.
-They would march in circles expecting their lives to improve.
-Did parents really raise their kids in suburban isolation while showering them with generic mass-produced items instead of instilling a God-given requirement to evolve better solutions to their specific life?
+They would march in circles, expecting their lives to improve.
+Did parents really raise their kids in suburban isolation while showering them with generic mass-produced items instead of instilling a God-given requirement to evolve better solutions to their specific lives?

 The hard truth is yes, we used to live this way.
 I must remember that.
-It's easy to forget humanity once fought our evolution instead of our natural enemy.
+It's easy to forget that humanity once fought our evolution instead of our natural enemy.

-Our true enemy is Entropy, the catchall term for the continuous change of our environment through ice storms, hurricanes, solar radiation, and everything else making Life on Earth a continual work in progress.
-For billions of years every organism has evolved to stay ahead of the nasty, brutish, and short-life Entropy can cause.
-Did humanity think we mustn't also be vigilant?
+Our true enemy is Entropy, the catchall term for the continuous change of our environment through ice storms, hurricanes, solar radiation, and everything else, making Life on Earth a constant work in progress.
+For billions of years, every organism has evolved to stay ahead of the nasty, brutish, and short-life Entropy can cause.
+Did humanity think we must not also be vigilant?

 Of course we must!
 Like any animal, Entropy is always on our tail.
-We feel the agony of pain as a blessed warning to avoid chutes and cherish ladders while living on the gameboard of evolution; only then can we stay a head of Entropy's wrath.
+We feel the agony of pain as a blessed warning to avoid chutes and cherish ladders while living on the gameboard of evolution; only by reducing pain can we stay ahead of Entropy's wrath.

 Yet, we are not biological creatures.
 Did the caveman start a fire with lasers from his eyes?
 Did explorers map the world by flying across oceans?
 No, we are not superheroes.
 Our race, sex, and genetics do not keep us warm or grow our food.

 We are all biological vessels for technological evolution.

-We outrace Entropy by learning the language of our fate; the free and widespread creation, adoption, and replacement of technologies on the technological tree of Life.
+We outrace Entropy by learning the language of our fate: the free and widespread creation, adoption, and replacement of technologies on the technological tree of Life.
 Technological evolution has the exact requirements as the normal evolution that powers everything from slime molds to blue whales.
 We need unfettered innovation to create a variety of new technological adaptions.
-Whichever adaptions most efficiently harness resources capture a niche and are rewarded with a job in Life's holy war against Entropy.
+Whichever adaptions most efficiently harness resources captures a niche and is rewarded with a job in Life's holy war against Entropy.

 <!-- ![Life colonizes the natural world](/assets/img-anp/playergod-stargazer.jpg)
 Politics makes a lot more sense when you realize words mean little because humanity lives on a Lifeboat, and people, like all beings, don't survive from words, marches, or history lessons.
 Everyone is really fighting over resources.